Microsoft PowerPoint: Captioning Media in a Presentation

 Resolution

 Powerpoint has some native captioning features, but they will not be 100% accurate unless you edit them and, if you have recorded audio only, it may not always work as hoped.
-Microsoft advises at the bottom of this page:
+Microsoft advises in their article Add closed captions or subtitles to media in PowerPoint:

 Furthermore, taking advantage of those PowerPoint features requires students have PowerPoint installed on a computer, which they may not be able to do.

-For an accessible and equitably solution, you may consider creating an alternate MP4 video version of your slide deck from PowerPoint (instructions are here), uploading the video to MiVideo (see the Upload Media to My Media article), and then ordering captions (see the Order Captions for Media article).
+For an accessible and equitably solution, you may consider creating an alternate MP4 video version of your slide deck from PowerPoint (how to Save a presentation as a movie file or MP4) and uploading the video to MiVideo (see the Upload Media to My Media article) where machine captions are automatically ordered.
 You can publish these alternate versions in your course Media Gallery or by directly embedding them on a Canvas course page or other content item (see the Publish MiVideo Media in Canvas article for more information).
 This way the entire class can benefit from either version as preferred.

 For additional questions, please contact the ITS Service Center